Music, Bachelor of Arts

 Additional Admission Requirements

-- In order to declare a Music Major, you must apply and be accepted to the School of Music.
-Please visit the School of Music website.
+- In order to declare a Music Major, you must apply to and be accepted to the Kitt School of Music.
+Please visit the Kitt School of Music website.

-Take the following 51 units with a Grade of "C" or better in all music courses:
+Take the following 51 units.
+Courses with a prefix of MUS or MUP must be completed with a Grade of "C" or better.

 - MUP 101, MUP 102 (2 units)